Papias of Hierapolis: Collection of Writings

 Comments

-It was commonly reported that Papias believed and taught Millenarianism which is a literal thousand year reign of Christ on Earth with the saints.
-This is a view that was widely held in the first and second centuries, though many later "theologians", like Origen (who believed allegorical interpretation was better than literal interpretation of the Bible) discounted the beliefs that Papias and others held.
+Papias believed and taught Millenarianism which is a literal thousand year reign of Christ on Earth with the saints.
+This is a view that was widely held in the first and second centuries, though many later "theologians," like Origen (who believed allegorical interpretation was better than literal interpretation of the Bible) discounted the beliefs that Papias and others held.

-Although he is considered to be a saint by Catholics, Papias was one of many early leaders that apparently held views that differ from those now held by the Roman Catholic Church.
+Although he is considered to be a saint by Greco-Roman Catholics, Papias was one of many early leaders that held at least some important views that differ from those now held by the Roman Catholic Church.

 Back to early Christianity page